Purr Trade Thrives at Cat Cafes

 There is no middle ground when talking cat cafes.
 Tell friends you are going to sip tea surrounded by felines, and you will consistently receive one of two responses: Aww, so cute! or Ugh, my worst nightmare.

-"To each his own," laughs Selena Hubbard, who launched Nine Lives Cat Cafe in Indianapolis with her dad, Eric, early last year.
+"To each his own," laughs Selena Hubbard, who launched Nine Lives Cat Cafe in Indianapolis with her dad, Eric.
 "I don't hold anything against them.
 They're free to come in just for coffee.
 We can still be friends!"

 At Nine Lives, visitors hang in a comfy, sunny room with 10 or so cats, getting a quick hit of cuddle therapy along with their caffeine.
 There's no pressure to take one home-but if you want to, the cafe's residents are all available for adoption.
 Nine Lives has found homes for nearly 200 cats from the Humane Society of Indianapolis.